 Your ShootProof galleries can do so much more than deliver photos.
 They also act as a brilliant referral feature for getting new clients!
 Your “best of” galleries can also be easily shared with publications (like the ShootProof blog) for possible feature articles!

 ShootProof Archiving is a super-simple, affordable way to keep every clients’ photos accessible at any time.
 Even if a gallery of family photos expired years ago, if it’s Archived, you can reactivate it in seconds for a pop-up sale or simply to re-share the family photos with your clients.

 If you don’t choose to use Archiving, follow best practices to secure your images for the long haul.
 Our FREE guide to photo storage is HERE!

 #24: Keep Learning

-Every family photo shoot should teach you something new.
+Every family photoshoot should teach you new tips.
 Maybe it’s time to add a new clause to your contract, or perhaps you’ve discovered a new pose you can use over and over again.
 Community learning resources like Cole’s Classroom can help you expand on what you already know.

 What matters most is that you keep learning, keep evolving, and keep growing into the professional photographer you’re meant to be!